 Throughout our university days, I would tell my family about how I wanted to have a thriving dental practice.
 “I will open multiple clinics, offering a variety of specialized treatments that would offer patients a wide variety of service– all under the same practice!”
 I had always been the ambitious entrepreneur type, visioning the big picture and working towards it.
 Now that this dream was becoming a reality – I began to do a little research.

-This type of project is not a given, we are speaking of a large investment of not only time but also of money.
-Putting aside the costs in real estate which will be considerable, in 2016, the technological needs are much greater than they were twenty years ago.
-Looking over the cost of new servers, new computer systems, additional software licenses, backup devices without forgetting potential training for new employees, I was sceptical.
+This type of project is not a given, we are speaking of a large investment of not only time – but also of money.
+Putting aside the costs in real estate which will be considerable, the technological needs are much greater than they were twenty years ago.
+Looking over the cost of new servers, new computer systems, additional software licenses, backup devices without forgetting potential training for new employees, I was skeptical.
 After all, we are talking about tens of thousands of dollars.

 Finding a safe and secure solution that was easy-to-use and able to offer the ability to have our database accessible in multiple locations was a very important first step.
 Marge gave me the contact information for our current software provider.
 I wanted to see if there were any options available to make this switch easier, and to my delight – there most certainly were.

-The idea of migrating to a cloud system interested me, as we do not want to have to divest ourselves of some of our older computers, and that this platform is also compatible with our iPads, this became a very interesting idea indeed.
+The idea of migrating to a cloud system interested me, as we do not want to have to divest ourselves of some of our older computers, and that this platform is also compatible with our tablets, this became a very interesting idea indeed.

 Since this kind of platform is accessible on a remote server, the main requirement needed is a fast and reliable Internet connection.
-Just as easy as checking our e-mail or browsing the Internet, by simply connecting to our remote server database and logging in with our individual user IDs, we could access our software.
+Just as easy as checking our e-mail or browsing the Internet, by simply connecting to our remote server database and logging in with our individual user IDs, we could access our database through our software.